odrisci/homebrew-gnuradio/README.md

 ## Installation

-These steps have been tested on Mavericks 10.9.4 with Xcode 5.1.1
+These steps have been tested on Yosemite 10.10.4 with Xcode 6.4

 - Add this line to your profile (ie `~/.bash_profile` or `~/.zshenv`) and reload your shell (`exec $SHELL`)